chaozhangdev/vuepress-blog/about.md

+Hi there, I’m Chao Zhang.

-Hi, I’m Chao Zhang, currently I live in Vancouver working as a Software Engineer.
+Currently I live in Vancouver working as a Software Engineer.
 My daily work include web and mobile dev.
 Most of the time, I focus on Front End Development.

 I established [Coding Fun Education](https://www.codingfun.dev/) in 2019 Sep to provide students with online coding education.
 It lets students quickly learn the fundamental of different programming languages in a fun way.